Jenkins Pros and Cons: Is It the Right CI/CD Tool in 2025? – Strengths, Weaknesses, and Alternatives

 Jenkins supports Windows, Linux, Mac OS X, and Unix operating system.
 It is supported by an active community that regularly contributes to the features and documentation of the tool.

 Developers invoke Jenkins in various ways.
-Some write a program that executes periodically (a cron job) that allows Jenkins to pick the latest code from the repository and build it.
+Some write a program that executes periodically (a cronjob) that allows Jenkins to pick the latest code from the repository and build it.
 It can also be conditioned to act as soon as there is a new commit in the repository.

 Jenkins Plugins